 Heritage Pig Breeds

 It’s likely that as a small farmer, you will want to raise a heritage pig breed.
 Tamworth, Large Black and Berkshire are common heritage breeds used on the small farm, and all make excellent free-range pork.
 You may also find someone selling a cross breed, such as a Tamworth-Berkshire.
-Nothing wrong with buying a mixed-breed pig as long as you aren’t starting your own pig-breeding operation (not recommended for beginners!).
+Nothing wrong with buying a mixed-breed pig as long as you aren’t starting your own pig-breeding operation.

 A heritage breed is a breed that was developed before commercial farming became popular.
 These are old-time pigs that were raised in backyards and barnyards in Europe and America, pigs that were selected for their ease of rearing, their tastes, and their hardiness.
 Heritage breed hogs have the ability to forage on pasture and brush easily, gaining almost all their nutrition from it.
 This makes heritage pig breeds especially good for life on a farm.

 Pigs are able to glean most nutrition from pasture, and if supplemented with dairy and hay when fresh pasture isn’t available, you do not need to feed them commercial hog feed.
 Heritage breeds are more likely to do well on this regimen than a commercial pig breed.

 American Yorkshire Pigs

 American Yorkshire pigs are originally from England, ironically, but were developed further in the United States.
 They are particularly good for bacon and hams and are known for good meat and their mothering ability.

 Berkshires are known for their very tasty, darker meat.
 They are a popular niche breed for small farmers.
 They are one of the oldest breeds known.
 Berkshires are hardy, active foragers, and reach around 600 pounds at maturity.
 Personality-wise, they are curious, friendly, and have a very good disposition.

 Gloucestershire Old Spots Pigs

 Gloucestershire Old Spots, also called GOS, are from England, and historically used to clean up orchards.
 There are very few of them in the United States and you may have to get on a wait list for them.
 GOS’s are lighter skinned and may require lots of shade in warmer, sunnier climates.
 GOS’s reach market weight in about seven months.